 Typically, payment for a transaction is due immediately as cash.
-This helps companies maintain liquidity.
-However, sometimes a company may extend credit to a customer to improve their brand value and take advantage of a sale they may otherwise miss out on.
+This helps companies to maintain liquidity.
+However, sometimes a company may extend credit to a customer in order to improve their brand value and take advantage of a sale that they may otherwise miss out on.

 Internal and external transactions

-Most transactions are external, meaning they take place between the company and third parties such as customers and suppliers.
+Most transactions are external, meaning that they take place between the company and third parties like customers and suppliers.
 However, some transactions are internal such as the exchange of assets between departments or locations, or the payment of employees.

 Business and investment transactions

 As well as transactions related to business operations, a company may also make investments in marketable securities and other assets to generate income.

 Accounting for business transactions

 Whenever a transaction occurs, both the seller and buyer must make a record of it in their accounts.

 There are two bookkeeping systems used to account for business transactions.
 These are cash accounting and accrual accounting.

 The cash accounting method records transactions only when cash is received or paid by the company.
 Where funds are incoming they are recorded as revenue and outgoing funds are recorded as liabilities.
 The simplicity of cash accounting makes it popular for smaller businesses.
 In the UK, HMRC dictates that a company can only use this accounting system if their revenue is under £150,000.